-Frequently Asked Questions About BIA Accreditation and Training
+Frequently Asked Questions About DOJ Accreditation and Training

-How much immigration law do I need to know to qualify for initial BIA accreditation?
+How much immigration law do I need to know to qualify for initial DOJ accreditation?

-Case decisions issued by the BIA require candidates for accredited representative status to have a broad knowledge of immigration law and procedure.
+Case decisions issued by the DOJ require candidates for accredited representative status to have a broad knowledge of immigration law and procedure.
 This means that you need to have an immigration law background that enables you to spot issues or remedies that may relate to services not provided by your agency.
-For example, even if your agency doesn't represent asylum applicants, the BIA wants to know that you have enough knowledge of immigration law to recognize when this remedy may apply to someone you counsel.
+For example, even if your agency does not represent asylum applicants, the DOJ wants to know that you have enough knowledge of immigration law to recognize when this remedy may apply to someone you counsel.

 What are the training requirements for initial accreditation?

-The BIA requires that applicants for initial accreditation have recently completed at least one formal training course providing an overview of immigration law.
-An overview training is one that covers the fundamentals of immigration law and procedure and shows how different sections of immigration law are interconnected and impact other areas of law.
+The DOJ requires that applicants for initial accreditation have recently completed at least one formal training course providing an overview of immigration law.
+An overview training is one that covers the fundamentals of immigration law and procedure and shows how different sections of immigration law are interconnected and affect other areas of law.

-Although the BIA has only specifically imposed a requirement of one formal overview training for initial accreditation, it has also addressed what issues it considers to be part of core training on immigration law.
+In addition to requiring one formal overview training for initial accreditation, the DOJ has also addressed what issues it considers to be part of core training on immigration law.
 This includes routes to permanent resident status, inadmissibility grounds and waivers, the removal process and relief from removal, humanitarian remedies and naturalization, as well as practice skills including research and writing, interviewing, case management, and ethics.

 If you are working for an agency or program that specializes in a particular type of service (e.g. VAWA and U visa applications), you also need to show that you have training directed to that specialty area.

-If I don't have time for a course, does CLINIC offer other types of training?
+If I do not have time for a course, does CLINIC offer other types of training?

-In addition to extended courses on core immigration issues, CLINIC also offers monthly webinars on specialized topics in immigration law.
+In addition to extended courses on core immigration issues, CLINIC also regularly offers webinars on specialized topics in immigration law.
 These 90-minute presentations can help deepen your knowledge about a particular immigration law issue and bring you up-to-date on legal developments.
-Recent webinars have focused on affidavits of support, international travel by LPRs, I-212 waivers, health-based inadmissibility, and family-based implications of executive action.
+However, webinars alone would not be sufficient to support an application for accredited representative status.

-Is CLINIC's "Fundamentals of Immigration Law" rapid e-course an overview training that would meet the BIA training requirement?
+Is CLINIC's "Fundamentals of Immigration Law" rapid e-course an overview training that would meet the DOJ training requirement?